Noobify2012/Drippy-model/res/Readme.txt

 How To Run.
 Instructions to run the program should include the following:

 How to run the jar file
-There are no command lind arguements that are required to run the jar file.
+There are no command lind arguements that are required to run the jar file other than java -jar Project3_Dungeon_Model.jar

 How to Use the Program.
 Instructions on how to use functionality in your program. if interactive, how to interact with your program?
 Pay particular attention to the parts that are not part of the example runs that you provided.
 - The only thing the user needs to do is start the jar file and when prompted either enter restart to restart the battle or quit to end the program.